[Updated: Oct. 2018]

 For a concise illustrated biography of Liszt, visit Wikipedia.

-You’ll also enjoy reading a piece on the Deutsche Welle site that explores the tension between Liszt’s Austrian and Hungarian identities.
-Titled “Liszt bicentennial prompts dissonance over composer’s true identity,” it features a funny 1842 cartoon dramatizing fans at a Liszt piano concert forming a 19th-century version of a mosh pit.
+There’s also an informative piece on the Deutsche Welle site that explores the tension between Liszt’s Austrian and Hungarian identities.
+Titled “Liszt bicentennial prompts dissonance over composer’s true identity,” it features a funny 1842 cartoon showing fans at a Liszt piano concert forming a 19th-century version of a mosh pit.

-All this year, pianist Stephen Hough has been blogging about Liszt.
-His insightful writings include “Liszt: the man who invented modern music.”
+Throughout 2011, pianist Stephen Hough has been blogging about Liszt.
+His insightful writings include “Liszt: the man who invented stage fright.”

 Scores of Liszt’s compositions can be downloaded free from the IMSLP.
 Many of the editions posted there can also be obtained from the digital collections at the Bavarian State Library, sometimes in higher-resolution files.

 Also housed on the IMSLP are a number of autograph manuscripts such as the Sonata in B minor for solo piano.